kurrik/roomanna/blog.roomanna.com/src/site/posts/030-stalker/body.md

-There's a point early on in Andrei Tarkovsky's Stalker where the Stalker, the Professor, and the Writer have snuck past a military blockade, dodged bullets and ridden a railway work car for a few silent minutes of screen time.
+There's a point early on in Andrei Tarkovsky's STALKER where the Stalker, the Professor, and the Writer have snuck past a military blockade, dodged bullets and ridden a railway work car for a few silent minutes of screen time.
 The film switches from sepia to color - they have entered The Zone, a mysterious alien-touched segment of the world.
 "We are home" Stalker says.
 "It is so quiet out here, it is the quietest place in the world."

 <!--BREAK-->